-This paper presented a system concurrent engineering approach for the conception of a hybrid vehicle.
+This paper presented a system concurrent engineering approach to develop a mobile TT&C ground station.
 The proposed approach addressed the deficiencies of traditional methods, such as, product focus, operation and development focus, and part focus.
 The paper described the approach as a way to perform stakeholder analysis, requirements analysis, functional analysis and implementation architecture, simultaneously, for the product and organization elements of a system at every layer of the system breakdown structure.
 This is necessary to address all complexity factors that are inherent to complex product development.
 Conclusions are that impact, traceability and hierarchy links promote the anticipation of life cycle process requirements to the early stages of systems architecting.
 Late changes are avoided, development costs are dramatically reduced while satisfaction of stakeholders over product life cycle is increased.